The Future Map of the World, with Tim Marshall

 The British Library is a charity.
 Your support helps us open up a world of knowledge and inspiration for everyone.
 Please consider adding a donation to your basket.

-Attending the event online
+Attending your event

 Tim Marshall is a leading authority on foreign affairs with more than 30 years of reporting experience.